Lizzie Kincaid Counselling Service

 How I work

-My approach to counselling is relational and integrative, grounded in the belief that meaningful change happens through a safe, authentic therapeutic relationship.
-I draw primarily from Gestalt, psychodynamic and cognitive behavioural approaches, helping clients develop insight into patterns shaped by past experiences while also working practically with thoughts, emotions and behaviours in the present.
+My approach to counselling is relational and integrative, grounded in the belief that meaningful change happens within a safe, authentic therapeutic relationship.

 Gestalt Therapy